<7500, ngo, ediburgh Vincent Hartman <7500, ngo, ediburgh Vincent Hartman

 A new office for Scottish Renewables in Glasgow

 The history of renewable energy in Scotland is celebrated in a new office for industry body, Scottish Renewables.
-Representing around 320 members, all involved in green energy technologies, the trade body has moved to new premises on St. Vincent Place in Glagow.
+Representing around 320 members, all involved in green energy technologies, the trade body has moved to new premises on St. Vincent Place in Glasgow.

 Powered entirely by renewable electricity and heated with an air source heat pump the building is the oldest in Glasgow and made of red sandstone.
 It used to be the offices of the Glasgow Evening Citizen from 1889.